 - Removable insole

 - Less breathable

 8. Vivobarefoot Stealth 2

 Designed with unique hexagonal mesh, the Vivobarefoot Stealth 2 is breathable and flexible.
 Over time, the mesh will even begin to mold to your foot for enhanced comfort.
-Additionally, the entire shoe is also seamless to prevent split seams and keep the shoe as light as possible.
+Additionally, the entire shoe is seamless to prevent split seams and keep the shoe as light as possible.